AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-05-31-OptionTrading.md

 ### 9.2.
 Gaps

 Several areas of quantitative finance are underrepresented or absent.
-There is no coverage of credit derivatives---credit default swaps, CDOs, credit-risk modeling---despite these being major asset classes with substantial mathematical content.
-Equity realized-volatility modeling, variance-swap mechanics, and VIX futures term-structure dynamics could receive fuller treatment.
-Broader machine-learning applications (reinforcement learning for hedging, neural-network pricing beyond calibration surrogates) are absent.
-Post-crisis regulatory frameworks, margin requirements, and central clearing are not addressed.
+For example, there is no coverage of credit derivatives---credit default swaps, CDOs, credit-risk modeling---despite these being major asset classes with substantial mathematical content.
+Similarly, equity realized-volatility modeling, variance-swap mechanics, and VIX futures term-structure dynamics could receive fuller treatment then considered in the present notes.
+Post-crisis regulatory frameworks, margin requirements, and central clearing are also not addressed here.

 The collection presumes a level of mathematical sophistication (stochastic calculus, PDEs, some geometry) that makes it inaccessible to readers without graduate-level quantitative training.
 Prerequisites are implicit rather than explicit, and a novice reader could easily become lost in Section 4 without adequate geometric preparation.